AeryJonesLab/aeryjoneslab.github.io/_pages/join.md

 {% include base_path %}

-All positions would start January 2026 at the earliest.
-Due to the number of applications I receive, please show me that you've read this page by referring to me by my full last name (Dr. Aery Jones) in your initial correspondence.
+Due to the number of applications I receive, please show me that you've read this page by using my full last name (Dr. Aery Jones) in your initial correspondence.

 **Lab Technician**